Orna Yarmut (1956-2018)

 In 1999, Orna Yarmut initiated and founded CoPro - the Documentary and Animation Marketing Foundation, and has since been the foundation's director.
 For 20 years Yarmut had worked for the Foundation with endless devotion and generosity, day and night, leading the vision she always believed in.
 She initiated and produced the first CoPro Market 20 years ago.
 Since its establishment, CoPro has gained a reputation for its financial achievements and revolutionized the scope of international co-productions of Israeli documentary films, increasing the sales of documentary films abroad, which has turned the CoPro Foundation into a revolutionary, initiating factor in the Israeli documentary landscape.
 In 2005, CoPro received the Knesset Speakers' Quality of Life Prize for its contribution to the distribution of Israeli documentary films around the world.
 In 2017, Yarmut initiated and held the first-ever market in Israel for Israeli and international co-productions in animation.

 Orna Yarmut is a graduate of the Department of Literature at Tel Aviv University with honors.
-Her work in the field of media began with being a researcher (for series of TV programs on literature and for the series 'Year Photo') and content editing (vice editor of "Culture Diary", coordinator of the "Mabat Shani" and "London on Tuesday", a TV series of personal interviews by Yaron London).
+Her work in the field of media began with researching and content editing for websites and television programs.

 Orna Yarmut was one of the founders of the Israeli Documentary Filmmakers Forum.
 From 1998 to 1999, she served as the forum's CEO, and from 2000 to 2003 she became a member of the board of directors.
 While she was CEO, the forum increased from a group of 30 members to an influential body of 300 members.
 Its main activities focused on increasing the hours of original productions on TV and regulation of broadcasting organizations.